-2. Holiday Premium Pay
+11.6.3 Holiday Premium Pay

-Full-time employees who actually work on a designated holiday will be compensated at their regular hourly rate of pay for their regularly scheduled work hours as well as Holiday Pay for eight (8) hours of their regularly scheduled work hours.
+11.6.3.1 Full-time officers who actually work on a designated holiday will be compensated at their regular hourly rate of pay for their regularly scheduled work hours as well as Holiday Pay for their regularly scheduled work hours.

-3. Holiday Observance Days
+11.6.4 Holiday Observance Days

-For full-time employees with a Monday through Friday work schedule, when a designated holiday falls on a Saturday, the preceding Friday will be observed as the holiday.
-When a designated holiday falls on a Sunday, the succeeding Monday will be observed as the holiday.

-For full-time employees who do not have a Monday through Friday work schedule, when a designated holiday falls on their scheduled workday, that day will be considered the holiday.
-When a designated holiday falls on the employee's RDO, the Department or Division will treat the employee's workday immediately before or immediately after as the holiday.

-An employee may request an alternate day off as their holiday if the requested day off falls within the same pay period as the holiday.
-The Department or Division may approve or disapprove the request.

-The holiday for graveyard shift employees whose work schedule begins on one calendar day and ends on the next will be determined by the Department or Division.
-The holiday will start either at the beginning of the scheduled graveyard shift that begins on the calendar day designated as the holiday, or the beginning of the shift that precedes the calendar day designated as the holiday.

-The holiday for graveyard shift employees will be the same for all graveyard shift employees in a facility.
+- 11.6.4.1 For full-time officers with a Monday through Friday work schedule, when a designated holiday falls on a Saturday, the preceding Friday will be observed as the holiday.
+When a designated holiday falls on a Sunday, the succeeding Monday will be observed as the holiday. - 11.6.4.2 For full-time officers who do not have a Monday through Friday work schedule, when a designated holiday falls on their scheduled workday, that day will be considered the holiday.
+When a designated holiday falls on the officer's RDO, the Department/Division will treat the officer's workday immediately before or immediately after as the holiday. - 11.6.4.3 An officer may request an alternate day off as their holiday if the requested day off falls within the same pay period as the holiday.
+The Department/Division may approve or disapprove the request. - 11.6.4.4 The holiday for graveyard shift officers whose work schedule begins on one calendar day and ends on the next will be determined by the Department/Division.
+The holiday will start either at the beginning of the scheduled graveyard shift that begins on the calendar day designated as the holiday, or the beginning of the shift that precedes the calendar day designated as the holiday. - 11.6.4.5 The holiday for graveyard shift officers will be the same for all graveyard shift officers in a facility.

-4. Holiday Compensation Rules
+11.6.5 Holiday Compensation Rules

-Part-time employees who begin employment before and remain employed after the designated holiday will be compensated in cash or Compensatory Time for the holiday in an amount proportionate to the time they were in pay status during the month prior to the holiday.
+11.6.5.1 Part-time officers who begin employment before and remain employed after the designated holiday will be compensated in cash or Compensatory Time for the holiday in an amount proportionate to the time they were in pay status during the month prior to the holiday.

-Full-time employees who are employed before the holiday and are in full pay status for eighty (80) non-Overtime or non-standby hours during the pay period, not counting the holiday, or are in pay status for the entire work shift preceding the holiday, will receive compensation for the holiday.

-Employees who resign, are dismissed, or are separated before a holiday will not be compensated for the holidays occurring after the effective date of the resignation, dismissal, or separation.
+- 11.6.5.2 Full-time officers who are employed before the holiday and are in full pay status for eighty (80) non-Overtime or non-standby hours during the pay period, not counting the holiday, or are in pay status for the entire work shift preceding the holiday, will receive compensation for the holiday. - 11.6.5.3 If a holiday falls on an officer's RDO and they are unable to observe the holiday per 11.6.4.2 or 11.6.4.3, the officer will receive PDOH for hours equal to their regularly scheduled shift. - 11.6.5.4 Officers who resign, are dismissed, or are separated before a holiday will not be compensated for the holidays occurring after the effective date of the resignation, dismissal, or separation.

-G. MILITARY LEAVE
+11.7 MILITARY LEAVE